riyazahuja/cLean/README.md

 We are building a domain-specific language embedded in Lean 4 for writing CUDA-style GPU kernels, efficiently executing them on-device, and formally verifying their correctness and safety.
 Namely, our system includes a full language and transpiler for efficiently and easily writing GPU kernels integrated with the Lean 4 programming language and proof assistant, as well as a formal semantics and verification framework for proving safety properties about these kernels.
 Moreover, we implement an execution engine for running these kernels on both GPUs and on a CPU simulator - extending prior work on verified kernel programming (e.g. GPUVerify) by integrating with a higher-order fully-featured programming language and interactive theorem prover to not only speed up, but also provide stronger developer tooling for safe GPU programming.

+As of the milestone (Dec 1, 2025), the core end-to-end pipeline is implemented: users can write kernels in the Lean DSL, simulate them on a deterministic CPU interpreter, transpile to CUDA C++/PTX, run on actual NVIDIA GPUs via a small C++ launcher, and automatically prove safety (race-freedom and barrier uniformity) for a subset of representative kernels (e.g., SAXPY, prefix sum, matrix multiplication).

 ## Background

 GPU kernels are critical for modern high-performance computing, and as these kernels run at large scale and often manipulate shared memory across thousands of threads, safety (e.g., absence of data races, correct synchronization, etc) and correctness (the kernel actually